keyes-timothy/teaching-and-vignettes/dimensionality_reduction/dimensionality_reduction.md

 algorithms that can accommodate non-linear relationships are often used to detect more subtle relationships than those represented by PCA.
 ![PCA applied to 3,000 B-cell leukemia cells from 3 different patients.
+The x axis represents the first principal component and the y axis represents the second principal component, both of which are linear combinations of the data’s original variables.
 Note that the patients fail to separate from one completely in PCA space.](Figure_3a.png)

 ## T-distributed Stochastic Neighbor Embedding (tSNE).

 Although PCA is limited to the detection of linear patterns, not all dimensionality reduction algorithms are.
-The first of the non-linear algorithms we will discuss is t-distributed stochastic neighbor embedding (t-SNE; often also called “viSNE” when used for visualization).
+The first of the non-linear algorithms we will discuss is **t-distributed stochastic neighbor embedding** (t-SNE; often also called “viSNE” when used for visualization).
 The t-SNE algorithm has been implemented in most programming languages commonly used for scientific computing including R, Python, and MATLAB.
 In addition, it is available for use as a